 G protein-coupled receptors (GPCRs), one of the largest protein families in the human genome, are the most tractable set of therapeutic targets for novel drug design.
+These cell surface expressed proteins translate extracellular cues which bombard the cell surface into signals which determine cellular function.
 GPCRs are regulated in a dynamic and complex manner, and are not static entities inserted into the plasma membrane of cells.
-My research examines the regulatory mechanisms controlling GPCR traffic whilst assessing the impact of such mechanisms on signalling pathways that initiate important physiological responses.
+My research examines the cell specific signals produced by individual GPCRs and the complex regulatory mechanisms controlling GPCR signalling, surface expression and intracellular sorting.
+Further my research assesses the impact of such mechanisms on signalling pathways that initiate important physiological responses.
 In order to examine these questions we use both biochemical and imaging techniques to study receptor movement and function.

 View complete publications list in the University of Bristol publications system

 Edit this profile If you are Dr Stuart Mundell, you can edit this page.
 Login required.